How to do Agile Story Point Estimation

 You will now have stories in each column.
 You’re looking for a distribution of stories where the majority of your stories are medium or small.
 If you only have small and medium stories, then great.

 At this point, if you really really want to use story points then make the translation to story points.
 Use an exponential scale rather than Fibonacci scale:

 Starting with t-shirt sizing and then translating to story points is important from a psychological perspective.
 By using non-numeric t-shirt sizes, we reduce the risk of associating units of time with size.
 Once we’ve sized we can then safely translate into numerical based story points.

 This technique is commonly known as t-shirt sizing.
 Pay attention to the detail of how this technique is implemented.
 First, we use relative sizing not absolute.
 We do this by finding the biggest work item and the smallest.
 Everything else is offset in between.
 Second, we only make the translation to story points once we’ve completed relative t-shirt sizing.
 Third, we’re sizing, NOT estimating!
+If we break everything down where possible so everything is about the same size then why the need to use Story Points at all?
 Please stop using story points.